-In episode 11 of Knights Do That, we speak with Martha Brenckle, a writing and rhetoric professor in the College of Arts and Humanities.
+In episode 11 of the UCF podcast, Knights Do That, we speak with Martha Brenckle, a writing and rhetoric professor in the College of Arts and Humanities.
 Brenckle shares her expertise and love for writing, her involvement within the Orlando arts community, her role as treasurer for the LGBTQ+ History Museum of Central Florida and more.

 Produced by UCF, the podcast highlights students, faculty, staff, administrators and alumni who do incredible things on campus, in the community and around the globe.